rheslip/M8-Headless/README.md

         <decor>no</decor>
         </application>

-- to remove the menus comment the line @lxpanel --profile LXDE with a # in:
+- to remove the LXDE menus comment (with a #) the line @lxpanel --profile LXDE  in the file:

-nano /etc/xdg/lxsession/LXDE/autostart
+/etc/xdg/lxsession/LXDE/autostart

-- get rid of the cursor in X
+- get rid of the cursor in LXDE, add the -nocursor option to the x command in

-nano /etc/X11/xinit/xserverrc # and add the -nocursor option to the x command
+/etc/X11/xinit/xserverrc

- - turn off font antialiasing
+ - to turn off font antialiasing change iXft/Antialias=1 to iXft/Antialias=0 in the file:

-nano /etc/xdg/lxsession/LXDE/desktop.conf  # change to iXft/Antialias=0
+/etc/xdg/lxsession/LXDE/desktop.conf  #